2023-11-24 11:20:00

 Other spaces tend to disappear or blend together.
 “This is the case of the dining room whose status is evolving towards an in-between space.
 It has less and less its own dedicated room but extends the kitchen or is integrated into a common living space also including the living room”, observes the architect, who evokes the “sacrifice” of a room which was once considered in its own right.

 But the most surprising thing is the aesthetic evolution linked to the techniques, which are more left visible.
 “Architecture is more and more readable.
-We could talk about ‘frugality’, but I prefer the term ‘honesty’, describes Brice Polomé.
+We might talk regarding ‘frugality’, but I prefer the term ‘honesty’, describes Brice Polomé.
 Where, until recently, we hid the techniques in false ceilings, we packaged the construction system and materials (blocks, wood, etc.) in plaster or ceiling, we masked the water downspouts, etc., now, it is very common for them to be visible.
 This is, of course, due to “an economic imperative, but also a new aesthetic.”
 A brick wall will be next to a concrete one, the wooden frame of a house will be visible, a beam or column will not be hidden.
 “What we considered less fortunate yesterday in architecture is accepted today.”

 1700884615